edumserrano/monocart-code-coverage-demo/README.md

 # Monocart code coverage demo

+> **Warning**
+> The bug reported by this demo has been fixed.
+The fix was simple and is described in cenfun/monocart-reporter#29 and implemented in the `fix` branch.
+Use this [compare view](https://github.com/edumserrano/monocart-code-coverage-demo/compare/main...fix) to see the changed files.

+> **Note**
+> This repo is still useful as it shows two ways to get code coverage working on playwright, one with `instanbul` and one using `V8+monocart-reporter`.
+For those interested in playwright and code coverage you might find it helpful to read [this comment](https://github.com/microsoft/playwright/issues/7030#issuecomment-1575606073) which explains my journey into getting code coverage working on playwright.
+>

 This is a demo repo to check a potential bug in [monocart-reporter](https://github.com/cenfun/monocart-reporter) related with code coverage tracked in cenfun/monocart-reporter#29.

 The repo consists of an Angular app running playwright tests.
 The aim is to get accurate code coverage from the playwright tests that run the Angular app via playwright's `webServer`.